 General Medical Council 2013 Doctors’ Use of Social Media

-The British Medical Association have updated their guidance in 2017 and this is collated on a webpage here.
-2017 guidance documents include Social media – practical guidance and best practice and Social media, ethics and professionalism guidance.
+The British Medical Association have updated their guidance in 2017 and this is collated on a webpage on the Ethics of Social Media Use here.

-British Association for Counselling and Psychotherapy 2015 Good Practice in Action 040: Frequently Asked Questions: Social Media (audio and video) and the counselling professions prepared by Dr Nicola Davies
+More detailed guidance for BACP members is available at Good Practice in Action 040: Frequently Asked Questions: Social Media (audio and video) and the counselling professions prepared by Dr Nicola Davies

 We understand that the UKCP is in the process of drafting guidance for its members.

-The College of Occupational Therapists publishes two documents on social media use available to members only – click here for the relevant page on their website.
+The College of Occupational Therapists publishes a guide on social media use available at this link

 Nursing & Midwifery Council 2015 Guidance on Using Social Media Responsibly